Fort St. John Civic Building

-After completing the Project Definition and Feasibility Study for the Fort St. John RCMP Detachment Expansion/Replacement with Cornerstone Planning Group in 2017, KMBR provided architectural services for the new RCMP building, located on the same site in northeastern BC.
+After completing the Project Definition and Feasibility Study for the Fort St. John RCMP Detachment Expansion/Replacement with Cornerstone Planning Group in 2017, KMBR provided architectural services for the new RCMP Civic Building, located on the same site in northeastern BC.

 Construction is currently underway.
 When complete in early 2022, it will be a 3-storey heavy timber structure and 1-storey detention facility.
 KMBR is now conducting a feasibility study for the City on what to do with the existing decommissioned building.